Leasing and taxation

 Income tax and operational lease

 With an operational lease, you are not the owner of the asset.
 That is why you cannot write off the value of the asset.
 Nor can you use the small projects investments allowance.
-These costs you can deduct:
+The costs you can deduct are:

 VAT and operational lease

 With operational lease, VAT is charged for each instalment.
-Like VAT on other expenses, this VAT is deductible as preliminary tax.
+This VAT is deductible as preliminary tax.
 This does require that your business provides services eligible for VAT.

 Personal use of a business lease car

-When you lease a company vehicle which you also use for personal purposes, you may need to deal with an additional tax liability (in Dutch) on your income and a correction of the VAT rate.
+When you lease a company vehicle which you also use for personal purposes, you may need to deal with an additional tax on your income and a correction of the VAT (in Dutch).
 This applies to both financial leasing and operational leasing.
+Commuting between home and work is considered private use for VAT purposes.

 Private lease